Arthur Evans: Family

-John maintained his status as an officer in the company, which eventually became John Dickinson Stationery, but also became distinguished for his pursuits in numismatics, geology and archaeology.
+John Evans maintained his status as an officer in the company, which eventually became John Dickinson Stationery, but also became distinguished for his pursuits in numismatics, geology, and archaeology.
 His interest in geology came from an assignment by the company to study the diminishing water resources in the area with a view toward protecting the company from lawsuits.
 The mill consumed large amounts of water, which was also needed for the canals.
 He became an expert and a legal consultant.
-However, collecting was endemic to the family; his father and grandfather both had done it.
-He was more interested in the stone-age artefacts he was discovering while mapping stream beds.
-As Arthur grew older, he was allowed to assist John in looking for artefacts and later classifying the collection.

 John became a distinguished antiquary, publishing numerous books and articles.
-In 1859 he conducted a geological survey of the Somme Valley with Joseph Prestwich.
-His connections and invaluable advice were indispensable to Arthur's career throughout the remainder of his long life.
+In 1859, he conducted a geological survey of the Somme Valley with Joseph Prestwich.
+His connections and invaluable advice were indispensable to Arthur Evans's career throughout the remainder of his long life.

-Arthur's mother, Harriet, died after childbirth in 1858 when Arthur was seven.
+Arthur Evans's mother, Harriet, died after childbirth in 1858 when he was seven.
 He had two brothers, Lewis (1853) and Philip Norman (1854), and two sisters, Harriet (1857) and Alice (1858).
 He would remain on excellent terms with all of them all of his life.
 He was raised by a stepmother, Fanny (Frances), née Phelps, with whom he also got along very well.
 She had no children of her own and also predeceased her husband.
 John's third wife was a classical scholar, Maria Millington Lathbury.
-When he was 70 they had a daughter, Joan, who would become an art historian.
-John died in 1908 at 85, when Arthur was 57.
-His close support and assistance had been indispensable in excavating and conceptualising Minoan civilisation.
+When he was 70, they had a daughter, Joan, who became an art historian.
+John Evans died in 1908 at 85, when Arthur Evans was 57.
+His close support and assistance was indispensable in excavating and conceptualising Minoan civilisation.